 Guides: start with the strongest path

 Use this page when you already know you want an article, but still need help choosing the best guide path.
-The goal here is not to browse every leaf page.
+The goal here is not to browse every article.
 It is to start with the strongest guide that owns the main decision job.

 Reviewed By